-- enabling peer-to-peer electricity trading: peer-to-peer trading can be achieved without an LGNC regime; and - encouraging a move towards more renewable generation: the proposed LGNC payments would be paid to all embedded generators, not just renewable generators, Controllable diesel and gas-fired generators would be likely to receive much larger payments than distribution-connected solar PV or wind generators of a similar size.
+- Only paying for the part of the network that a consumer uses: Embedded generators do not pay to use the network to export energy.
+The costs of the existing network are recovered from consumers through network charges.
+Under cost-reflective network pricing, a consumer who installs embedded generation and, as a result, reduces their consumption from the network at peak times should pay lower network charges. - Enabling peer-to-peer electricity trading: peer-to-peer trading would benefit from cost-reflective network pricing, but can be achieved without LGNCs. - Encouraging a move towards more renewable generation: the proposed LGNCs would have been paid to all embedded generators, not just renewable generators.
+Controllable diesel and gas-fired generators would have likely received much larger payments than distribution-connected solar PV or wind generators of a similar size.

-The draft rule
+The final rule

-The draft rule addresses the issue raised in the rule change proposal by allowing providers of non-network solutions (including embedded generation) to more easily make use of the existing mechanisms in the NER.
+The final rule addresses the issue raised in the rule change request by allowing providers of non-network solutions (including embedded generation) to more easily make use of the existing mechanisms in the NER.

-The draft rule requires DNSPs to publish a 'system limitation report' in accordance with a template prepared by the Australian Energy Regulator.
-This report would include information on:
+The final rule requires DNSPs to publish a 'system limitation report' in accordance with a template prepared by the Australian Energy Regulator.
+This report will include information on:

-- the name or identifier and location of network assets where a system limitation or projected system limitation has been identified; - the estimated timing of the system limitation or projected system limitation; - the proposed solution to remedy the system limitation; - the estimated capital and operating costs of the proposed solution; and - the amount by which peak demand at the location of the system limitation or projected system limitation would need to be reduced in order to defer the proposed solution, and the dollar value to the DNSP of each year of deferral.
+- the name or identifier and location of network assets where a system limitation or projected system limitation has been identified during the forward planning period; - the estimated timing of the system limitation or projected system limitation; - the proposed solution to remedy the system limitation; - the estimated capital and operating costs of the proposed solution; and - the amount by which peak demand at the location of the system limitation or projected system limitation would need to be reduced in order to defer the proposed solution, and the dollar value to the DNSP of each year of deferral.

-The 'system limitation report' would be published annually in conjunction with each DNSP's annual planning report.
+The system limitation report will be published annually in conjunction with each DNSP's annual planning report.
 By providing key information about system limitations in a consistent and accessible manner, the report will allow providers of non-network solutions to focus on locations where their solutions could be used to defer or avoid investment in the network.
-Ultimately, this can reduce the costs of delivering electricity to consumers.
+Further, requiring DNSPs to include the dollar value of each year of deferral of a proposed solution will: